xSardine/AMQ-Stuff/songCountGuessRate/README.md

 It will display the number of time a song have appeared and your guess rate on it in the song info box.

-## Song Count + Guess Rate

-If you're one of the few people that uses the S/A script as well, do not use this as idk if they are compatible.

 ## Installation

 There are 2 version of the script: